What is the Admissions Committee looking for in the personal statement?

 There is no page limit, but we generally find 2-4 pages to be sufficient in most circumstances.
 If it is longer, make sure that it is absolutely necessary and really interesting.
 We do not have any formatting rules with respect to spacing, font type, font size, or margins.

-May I submit a diversity statement or “Why Chicago” essay?
+May I submit a diversity statement or “Why UChicago” essay?

 You may, but please do so only when they are important to your application.
 Please remember that you want to be concise and genuine.